 On our first evening in Trang we went out to visit night markets and to eat there.
 Well, food is almost the most important part about night markets in Thailand.
 At least for us.
 Tens of different and tasty local street food are available, and almost nothing cost more than 50 bahts (about 1,3 euro).
 Paradise!

-There is daily night market happening, from 5 PM to 9 PM, few blocks east from the Trang Clock Tower.
+There is a daily night market happening, from 5 PM to 9 PM, few blocks toe the East from the Trang Clock Tower.
 And then there is another one on Friday, Saturday and Sunday evenings just by the Trang Train Station.

-To get from Trang to Krabi we again took a minivan.
+To get from Trang to Krabi again we took a minivan.
 They are running like every hour from Trang Bus Terminal.
 But to get to Trang Bus Terminal we used a public bus.
-Before actually seeing one, while waiting for a songthaew at the bus stop, we didn’t know that there are such buses.
+Before actually seeing one, while waiting for a songthaew at the bus stop, we didn’t know that there are local buses in Trang.
 Ride on a comfortable bus cost us only 7 bahts, which is 3-4 times cheaper than by songthaew.

 Our plan for Krabi was as following – to meet with Latvian travelers Harijs and Karina, to meet with Latvian family, who have currently moved to Thailand for a year, then to take a part in Thai New Year – Songrkan – celebration and to visit at least one of the Thailand’s paradise-like islands off the coast of Krabi.

 We actually met with 7 Latvians in Krabi, and had a dinner together twice.